-A recent research trip gave me the opportunity to meet local businesses and strategists to assess the real opportunities and challenges facing Russia as it gears up to host the 2018 FIFA World Cup.
+A recent research trip gave us the opportunity to meet local businesses and strategists to assess the real opportunities and challenges facing Russia as it gears up to host the 2018 FIFA World Cup.

 After the landslide re-election victory of Vladimir Putin in March, economic focus has fallen on his stated aim of increasing Russia’s per-capita GDP by 50% by the middle of the next decade.
 Putin aims to achieve this by boosting non-resource revenues, and increasing productivity and human capital via spending on areas such as education, health care and technology, as well as through wider moves to boost infrastructure and foster entrepreneurialism.

 However, these ambitious plans have been overshadowed by the international political fallout from the recent UK/Russia poisoning scandal which saw Russian diplomats expelled from more than 20 countries.
 Russian involvement in the ongoing Syrian conflict has also been heavily criticised by Western leaders, as has Russia’s alleged role in political and economic cyberwarfare.